Michael Moriarty (judge)

-Michael Anthony Moriarty, SC (born 15 June 1946) is a retired Irish judge who served as a Judge of the High Court from 1996 to 2018 and a Judge of the Circuit Court from 1987 to 1996.
+Michael Anthony Moriarty, SC (born 10 August 1946) is a retired Irish judge who served as a Judge of the High Court from 1996 to 2018 and a Judge of the Circuit Court from 1987 to 1996.

-Early career
+Early life and career

-Born in Belfast to parents James and Nora Moriarty.
+Michael Moriarty was born in Belfast to James and Nora Moriarty.
 He moved to Dublin in 1960 and was educated at Blackrock College, University College Dublin and King's Inns.
-He was called to the bar in 1968, and became a Senior Counsel in March 1982.
+He was called to the Irish Bar in 1968, and became a Senior Counsel in March 1982.
 He specialised in criminal law at the bar.

 He was appointed Chairman of the Employment Appeals Tribunal in 1986.

 Judicial career

-He became a Judge of the Circuit Court in 1987.
-He was appointed a Judge of the High Court in March 1996.
+He became a Circuit Court judge in 1987.
+He was subsequently appointed a High Court judge in March 1996.
 He was the chairperson of the Lord Mayor's Commission on Crime.

 He is best known as Chair of the Moriarty Tribunal, which he chaired between 1997 and 2010.
 The Tribunal investigated the financial affairs of former Taoiseach Charles Haughey and former Minister Michael Lowry.
 The first report, in 2006, found that Haughey had misappropriated funds.
 The second report, delivered in 2011, found that Lowry had shared information with Denis O'Brien "of significant value and assistance" to aid in the awarding of a mobile telephone licence.

 He retired in April 2018, following 31 years as a judge.